 Later Life of Raja Ram Mohan Roy

-He extensively studied Christianity and the other religions.
+He extensively studied Christianity and other religions.
 This made him realize that some Hindu traditions and superstitions were required to be reformed while working for the East India Company.
 Apart from this, he was born into a family with religious diversity which probably controlled his thinking.
-Roy was against the idol worship and propagated the idea of oneness of God through Brahmo Samaj.
+Roy was against idol worship and propagated the idea of the oneness of God through Brahmo Samaj.

 He was the founder of the Brahmo Samaj at Kolkata in 1828.
 His efforts actually led to the resumption of the ethical principles of the Vedanta school of philosophy.
 He co-founded the Calcutta Unitarian Society.